onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 the purpose of a religion is the type of society it produces - not the specifics and dogmas in it - they're the means to an end and we need to be able to compare the ends of different religions - we need to be objective about what kind of societies they make and compare every single aspect of them and thus enabling it to evolve and improve

-the Right is stereotipically heartless & religious, whereas the Left is stereotipically compassionate, economically illiterate, and crazy (due to postmodernism) - this polarization L vs R is insane and that so many issues go on one side or to the other and how representative democrazy - its just stupid! this polarization and bundling of issues into very few representatives who cannot represent you properly and who aren't really aligned or accountable
+the Right is stereotipically heartless/cutthroat & religious/dogmatic, whereas the Left is stereotipically compassionate, economically illiterate, naive about human nature, and crazy (due to postmodernism) - this polarization L vs R is insane and that so many issues go on one side or to the other and how representative democrazy - its just stupid! this polarization and bundling of issues into very few representatives who cannot represent you properly and who aren't really aligned or accountable

-Humanity’s cultural (& resource?) heritage foundation
-- why cultural - because life is memetic - the major living thing is the culture and knowledge that lives through us as its substrate
-- why heritage - because we leave it to our children, and we actually think about the future generations, we actually view life as cosmically significant and good and that it should proliferate out of this planet and take over the universe
-- why foundation - because ... have you read the foundation? come on - rebooting from the dark ages, rebirth, (perhaps we are currently in the spiritual dark ages - secularism), psychohistory, prediction
+this is us => stuck in a local minima with what & how we do with information => a reimplementation of intellectual property properly accounting who contributed how much to god by participating in an accounting system about the importance and relevance and magnitude of anything, and also how anything is linked to anything else causally universal basic recognition + proper predictions = how we measure contribution to god

+entertainment can be meaningful and meaningless - if you love god you love meaning

+you don't have to be a personal privacy jihadi like me, but whoever gives up more of their identity through "your word as a service" should be granted the highest honor and responsibility.
+We need to tweak the most fundamental aspect of society - our identity - our transcendence

+what if we quantified your contribution to god? how do we rank properly who contributed and how much to god?
+    UBR - universal basic recognition
+    through UBR we will calculate a better money
+    God is our potential for cooperation
+Palantir is meant to be for all - shared and aggregated why shouldn't god be partially what we picture that we want, God is the infinite game - one in which playing is the whole point of it - playing itself is winning - playing is living - life is play - it should be a joy to live and help all life deliver more joy and life - God is ultimate potential - what we can achieve is what God can currently achieve - and he wants to grow - he must!
+Grow for God.
+Improve as a human being.
+God is the Ubermench by failing to reproduce as a society we are failing to reproduce God this is what centralizing intelligence under an agency is supposed to look like - the aggregate of human intelligence is the capacity of god
+I'm God's accountant - I'm coming with the system that will help account God himself God needs a pronoun - since "he" or "she" is in favor of one of the sexes or the other, and "it" implies that god is an impersonal being, then god is "they/them" so it's not "you" - you can never by yourself be god - god is a collective effort

+the event horizon is whether we'll make it off this star if we don't - then this is a limited and failed experiment because it ceased to exist if we do - then our current imagination is 100% hopelessly incapable of envisioning what type of life we could be if we star-hop once we will take the rest of it.